 I am a senior research fellow at the Department of Politics and Public Administration at the University of Konstanz.
-Working on development, political economy as well as peace and conflict issues, I am particularly interested in how the governance of renewable and non-renewable natural resources is linked to economic, political and socio-environmental outcomes.
+Working on development, international political economy as well as peace and conflict issues, I am particularly interested in how the governance of renewable and non-renewable natural resources is linked to economic, political and socio-environmental outcomes.

 To answer the outlined research questions, I rely on multiple statistical methods (sometimes using historical data) and enjoy working with scholars of other disciplines (including economists, sociologists and political geographers).
 My research has been generously supported by the German Research Foundation and has been published or is forthcoming in journals such as World Development, Political Geography or Journal of Peace Research.